This site aims to provide you with the knowledge and tools you need to help stop animal cruelty.

 Many people believe that the law is far too lenient on animal abusers who break the law.
 The law being woefully inadequate is what many people believe drives vigilantes to act.

 Animal rights: The belief that animals should have the same protection from abuse that humans have - since they suffer like humans - and not be used or exploited for human gain.

 Animal welfare: Concerned with improving and upholding standards for exploited animals used for human gain.

-It is common for animal rights supporters to also support animal welfare.
+It is common for animal rights campaigners to also support animal welfare.

 Some people mistakenly immediately associate the term "animal

-rights" with extremism, violence and terrorism, even though the vast
+rights" with extremism, violence and terrorism.
+In fact, the vast

 majority of people who believe in animals having rights are not extremists or